 Achieving Magnet® recognition is one of the highest honors a hospital can earn in the world of professional nursing.
 Less than seven percent of hospitals in the nation are designated Magnet hospitals.
-Both the Hospital of the University of Pennsylvania (HUP) and Penn Presbyterian Medical Center (PPMC) have achieved this prestigious recognition.
+The Hospital of the University of Pennsylvania (HUP), Penn Presbyterian Medical Center (PPMC) and Chester County Hospital have achieved this prestigious recognition.
 Pennsylvania Hospital is currently on the journey to Magnet status.
 The Magnet Recognition Program acknowledges health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.

 How Nurses Achieve Magnet Status at Penn Medicine